turbot/tailpipe-docs/docs/query/snapshots.md

 Turbot Pipes makes it easy to save and share your snapshots, but you can also save and view snapshots using only the CLI.

-You can specify a local path in the `--snapshot-location` argument or `TAILPIPE_SNAPSHOT_LOCATION` environment variable to save your snapshots to a directory in your filesystem:
+You can specify a local path in the `--snapshot-location` argument or [`POWERPIPE_SNAPSHOT_LOCATION`](https://powerpipe.io/docs/reference/env-vars/powerpipe_snapshot_location) environment variable to save your snapshots to a directory in your filesystem:

 ```bash
 powerpipe benchmark run cloudtrail_log_detections --snapshot-location .